Kitsunebi45/Homepage/Black_Boxes/README.md

 placeholder
-Emojis are stocks, flow, etc representative of the archetype of what is going on.
+Emojis are stocks, flow, etc representative of the archetype of what is going on in the maps.